top of page

 Mountain Shaped Porcelain Shelf of the Yuan Dynasty to Place Writing Brushes — Hangzhou Museum (Photo by Dongmaiying)

-Emperor Toghon Temür and His Ambitious Reform
+Emperor Toghon Temür and His Ambitious Reforms

 In the next few years, Toghon Temür found a perfect ally named Tuotuo (1314 — 1356), the nephew of Bayan.